github/docs/content/code-security/dependabot/working-with-dependabot/guidance-for-the-configuration-of-private-registries-for-dependabot.md

 {% endraw %}

-Example of ProGet registry for Bundler (rubygems):
+Example of ProGet registry configuration for Bundler (rubygems):

 {% raw %}